WordPress/openverse/TESTING_GUIDELINES.md

 ### General recommendations

 Practice using keyboard navigation when you run the app locally generally.
-This will reveal to you some of the intial hurdles that the app currently presents to users who rely on assistive technology.
+This will reveal to you some of the initial hurdles that the app currently presents to users who rely on assistive technology.
 Note that keyboard accessibility is part of the bare-minimum in accessibility for a website along with accessible color contrasts.

 If you are a regular contributor, at least once a week, attempt to use the site using a screen reader like VoiceOver on macOS, NVDA on Windows, or Orca on Linux.
 If you do not regularly rely on a screen reader for navigating the web, it can also stretch your comfort level a lot by closing your eyes or turning off your monitor while navigating using the screen reader.
 Keep in mind that many people who rely on screen readers to navigate the web do not have any of the visual context that a sighted user is using to interpret a website.
 This especially applies to directionality and the _broad_ context of a page.
 Screen readers can't "see" what's at the "end" of the page unless the user navigates all the way there.
 Sighted users have a huge privilege in being able to take in the broader context of a website almost immediately through visual information.